 Imogen Parsley – Soprano

 Singing at the Guild Chapel, Stratford upon Avon.
 Readings and Carols in support of Springfield Mind.
-This was followed by refreshments in Stratford Town Hall.
+Followed by refreshments in Stratford Town Hall.

 Our main Christmas Concert “Baubles and Bows” on Saturday 1st December 2018 at Warwick Methodist Church raised £1,300 for the Helping Hands Community Project.
 The concert was directed by Trevor Barr with Julie Edwards accompanist.
 The choir was delighted to be joined by some very special guests, accompanied on piano by Trevor Barr: